Palestinian fedayeen: Jordan

 After the influx of a second wave of Palestinian refugees from the 1967 war, fedayeen bases in Jordan began to proliferate, and there were increased fedayeen attacks on Israel.
 Fedayeen fighters launched ineffective bazooka-shelling attacks on Israeli targets across the Jordan River, while "brisk and indiscriminate" Israeli retaliations destroyed Jordanian villages, farms and installations, causing 100,000 people to flee the Jordan Valley eastward.
-The increasing ferocity of those Israeli reprisals directed at Jordanians (not Palestinians) for fedayeen raids into Israel became a growing cause of concern for the Jordanian authorities.
+The increasing ferocity of those Israeli reprisals directed at Jordanians for fedayeen raids into Israel became a growing cause of concern for the Jordanian authorities.

 One such Israeli reprisal was in the Jordanian town of Karameh, home to the headquarters of an emerging fedayeen group called Fatah, led by Yasser Arafat.
-Warned of large-scale Israeli military preparations, many fedayeen groups, including the PFLP and the DFLP, withdraw their forces from the town.
-Advised by a pro-Fatah Jordanian divisional commander to withdraw his men and headquarters to nearby hills, Arafat refused, stating "We want to convince the world that there are those in the Arab world who will not withdraw or flee."
+Warned of large-scale Israeli military preparations, many fedayeen groups, including the PFLP and the DFLP, withdrew their forces from the town.
+Advised by a pro-Fatah Jordanian divisional commander to withdraw his men and headquarters to nearby hills, Arafat refused, stating, "We want to convince the world that there are those in the Arab world who will not withdraw or flee."
 Fatah remained, and the Jordanian Army agreed to back them if heavy fighting ensued.

-On the night of 21 March 1968, Israel attacked Karameh with heavy weaponry, armored vehicles and fighter jets.
+On the night of 21 March 1968, Israeli forces attacked Karameh with heavy weaponry, armored vehicles, and fighter jets.
 Fatah held its ground, surprising the Israeli military.
-As Israel's forces intensified their campaign, the Jordanian Army became involved, causing the Israelis to retreat in order to avoid a full-scale war.
-By the battle's end, 100 Fatah militants had been killed, 100 wounded and 120-150 captured; Jordanian fatalities were 61 soldiers and civilians, 108 wounded; and Israeli casualties were 28 soldiers killed and 69 wounded.
-13 Jordanian tanks were destroyed in the battle; while the Israelis lost 4 tanks, 3 half tracks, 2 armoured cars, and an airplane shot down by Jordanian forces.
+As Israel's forces intensified their campaign, the Jordanian Army became involved, causing the Israelis to retreat to avoid a full-scale war.
+By the battle's end, 100 Fatah militants had been killed, 100 wounded, and 120–150 captured; Jordanian fatalities were 61 soldiers and civilians and 108 wounded; and Israeli casualties were 28 soldiers killed and 69 wounded.
+Thirteen Jordanian tanks were destroyed in the battle, while the Israelis lost four tanks, three half-tracks, two armoured cars, and Jordanian forces shot down an airplane.